MaksymPakhomovPJAIT/New-York-Crime-Data-Analysis/README.md

 # New-York-Crime-Data-Analysis

 ## Project Overview
-This project analyzes crime data in New York City across different districts and builds a predictive model to estimate crime rates based on date and time.
+This group project analyzes crime data in New York City across different districts and builds a predictive model to estimate crime rates based on date and time.
 The analysis provides insights into crime trends, patterns, and correlations with temporal factors.

 ## Key Features
 - **Crime Trend Analysis:** Identifying seasonal and hourly crime patterns.